jennahamlin/tinselR/README.md

 </p>

 #### Once the genetic distance file is uploaded you can -
 * add annotation to the visual representation of the tree.
-See below for a tree with annotated clades including the range of snps.
+See below for a tree with annotated clades including the range of SNPs.

 <p>
     <img src="man/figures/treeWSomeAnn.png" />